 Design & Selection – Vent Tape Not Required Plastic H & U-Profiles Yellow What not to do – Ouch!

-Screws with Base & Cap Screws in body of sheet • Base & Cap cut (for your poly sizes) to fit in crate
+Screws with Base & Cap Screws in body of sheet • Base & Cap cut for poly & in crate Min Roof Slope 5º

 - Seal between Cap and poly. panel doesn’t look weather tight.
 No Gaskets Required – Cap provides proper seal, even on 5º pitch.
 Glass & acrylic are hard materials, requiring gasket type seals.
 Polycarbonate is resilient, when Cap snugly installed, pressure of legs of Cap causes the poly to give slightly, creating a watertight seal.